Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 }
 ```

-This event is cancellable, you can use `event.preventDefault()` to prevent default behaviour.
+This event is cancellable.
+You can use `event.preventDefault()` to prevent the default behavior.

 #### showRowContextMenu event

-Emitted before context menu is displayed for a row.
+Emitted before the context menu is displayed for a row.

-Note that DataTable itself does not populate context menu items,
+Note that the DataTable itself does not populate the context menu with items.
-you can provide all necessary content via handler.
+You can provide all necessary content via the handler.

 Event properties: